 Guildford's many drinking establishments prove handy for a firm where “there's always someone up for going to the pub.”
 Our trainee sources did, however, warn us that “the less said about the nightclubs, the better.”
 We'll take their word for it and add our own warning: beware the cobbled high street after a night out on the town, as many an unbalanced reveller has fallen foul of its treacherous irregularity.
 Fortunately, A&E isn't too far away.

 Guildford has been home to several authors including Kazuo Ishiguro, P.G.
 Wodehouse and Lewis Carroll, who wrote Alice Through the Looking-Glass at his Guildford home.
 The town also hosts three theatres, including G-Live, which acts as a music venue and a cinema.
-There is also the popular arts venue, the Electric Theatre – where locals can take in a Shakespeare play, chuckle at a comedy night, or catch the latest foreign film.
+There is also the popular arts venue, the Electric Theatre, where locals can take in a Shakespeare play, chuckle at a comedy night, or catch the latest foreign film.
 Other cultural entertainment can be found in the form of an annual literary festival.
-The 2016 line-up included Jacqueline Wilson, Kate Mosse (not to be confused with Kate Moss), Griff Rhys Jones, Paul Merton and Sheila Hancock.
+The 2017 line-up included John Simpson, Alan Hollinghurst.
+Jeremy Vine, Sarah Millican, AN Wilson, Nigella Lawson, Ben Okri and Judy Murray (mother of Andy).

 The Surrey Sports Park is a favourite for local sports lovers, who also frequent other local green spaces, including Stoke Park, host to the Old Guildfordians Rugby Club, and Shalford Park, which seems to exist solely to hold football tournaments.
-And then there's the Spectrum Leisure Centre, near the town centre and perfect for anyone partial to slide-filled swimming pools, ice discos, and well, even superheroes: the centre hosted Guildford's very own Comic-Con in 2016.
+And then there's the Spectrum Leisure Centre, near the town centre and perfect for anyone partial to slide-filled swimming pools, ice discos, and well, even superheroes: the centre hosts Guildford's very own Comic-Con.